How to get 63% tax relief on pension contributions (Scotland)

-The 'income' used by HM Revenue & Customs to calculate the charge is 'adjusted net income'.
+The 'income' used by HM Revenue & Customs to calculate the personal allowance reduction is 'adjusted net income'.

-Any pension contributions made by an individual, whether gross contributions to an occupational pension scheme or gross contributions to a personal pension, will reduce the final amount of adjusted net income.
+Any pension contributions made by an individual, whether to an occupational pension scheme or to a personal pension, will reduce the final amount of adjusted net income.

-Where salary exchange is used the effective rate of tax relief is increased to over 67%.
+Where salary exchange is used the effective rate of tax relief is increased of almost 70%.

-The rates used in the following examples are based on UK income tax rates and bands, excluding Scotland.
+The rates used in the following examples are based on income tax rates and bands for Scotland.

-Note that the pension contribution of £25,000 extends the amount of income subject to basic rate tax by this amount.
-So, £35,573 [£10,573 plus £25,000] is subject to basic rate tax, with the balance of taxable income subject to intermediate and higher rate tax.
+Note that the pension contribution of £25,140 extends the amount of income subject to basic rate tax by this amount.
+So, £36,096 [£10,956 plus £25,140] is subject to basic rate tax, with the balance of taxable income subject to starter, intermediate and higher rate tax.

 The example below shows the additional saving that can be made by using salary exchange.